Minxrod/sbc/readme.md

 cp -r resources 'path/to/your/sd/.'
 ```
 You will additionally need the various graphical resources not provided.
 To dump these from a copy of PTC, see instructions here: https://github.com/Minxrod/PTC-EmkII?tab=readme-ov-file#first-time-setup
-The expected file structure is flattened here: simply move all graphical files to the resources/ folder.
+The expected file structure is flattened here: simply move all files from `resources/graphics/` and `resources/ui/` files to the resources/ folder.
+Eventually, the script will be adapated for sbc.

+To add programs and resources to run/load, place your .PTC files in the programs/ directory.
+The file format can be PTC SD file format or PTC's internal format.

 This program has been tested with melonDS and on an R4.